Return To Campus Plan

 Along with the Counseling Center, we can help treat students with mental health issues.
 For those beyond our scope of practice, we are happy to refer to outside providers.
 Please note that we do not prescribe stimulants used to treat ADHD in our clinic.

-If someone you know is suicidal, call 911, go to nearest ER or Parthenon Pavilion.
+If someone you know is suicidal, call 911, go to the nearest ER or Parthenon Pavilion.
 Text crisis line 74174, type TN to connect with a counselor.

 If you aren’t feeling like yourself, let someone know — the Health Center and Counseling Center are confidential places with people who care.